 If you would like to book round-trip airline tickets, please look at the Academic Calendar to see when the semester ends.

-Ship Bedding, Towels, and Supplies Prior to Arrival to Roscoe West 202!
+Ship Bedding, Towels, and Supplies Prior to Arrival to Green Hall 107!

 All rooms and apartments are furnished.
-However, they do NOT have sheets, duvets, pillows, towels, toilet paper and other accessories.
-We encourage you to order your Twin XL bedding through an online retailer (Amazon, Wal Mart, Ikea, Target, etc.).
+However, they do NOT have sheets, duvets, pillows, towels, soap, and other accessories.
+We encourage you to order your Twin XL bedding through an online retailer (Amazon).
 Once you order your supplies from your preferred retailer, please email firstname.lastname@example.org so that we can keep an eye out for your items.
+Our TCNJ Bookstore can offer immediate access to many of the things to make a dorm room comfortable, but we will also be taking you to larger “Big Box” Stores (Wal Mart, Target, Wegmans) during orientation for additional supplies at a lower cost.

 The College of New Jersey